ABOUT THE WALTERS ART MUSEUM

-The College Initiatives Specialist is a team member in the Public Programs and College Initiatives Unit of the Learning & Community Engagement (LCE) Department, which strives to increase curiosity, agency, and well-being in our community through creative and thought-provoking experiences.
-LCE’s work is grounded in the museum’s commitment to diversity, equity, accessibility, and inclusion (DEAI).
-The College Initiatives Specialist will also liaise with external partners and students and work with colleagues across museum departments in order to realize a range of onsite and digital experiences and seek opportunities for skill development and job opportunities in the cultural arts sector.
+The Assistant Manager is a team member in the Public Programs and College Initiatives Unit within the Learning & Community Engagement (LCE) Department, which strives to increase curiosity, agency, and well-being in our community through creative and thought-provoking experiences.
+LCE’s work is grounded in the museum’s commitment to diversity, equity, accessibility, and inclusion.
+The Assistant Manager will also liaise with external partners and work with colleagues across museum departments in order to realize a range of onsite and digital public experiences.

-Under the direction of the Manager of Public Programs and College Initiatives, support the planning, outreach, and production of programs and initiatives with tertiary educational institutions that align with the Walters’ strategic and DEAI plans and connect with college students’ interests.
+Under the direction of the Manager of Public Programs and College Initiatives, plan and strategize the production of engaging, accessible, and inclusive programs for youth and multigenerational audiences that align with the Walters’ strategic and DEAI plans and connect with community interests.

-- Provide administrative and logistical support for all components of programs for and with college audiences, which can take place in-person and/or online, and include but are not limited to talks, tours, art-making, and performances.
+- Manage administrative and logistical details for all multigenerational programs, which can take place in-person and/or online in a variety of formats and specifications, including but not limited to art-making programs, performances, digital programs, and videos.

-- Provide on-site staffing support, including but not limited to registering guests, organizing materials and supplies, and liaising with students and partners.
+- Provide onsite support for programs, including but not limited to registering guests, organizing materials and supplies, and liaising with talent, partners, and staff.

 - Communicate event logistics to all internal stakeholders by participating in cross-departmental meetings and updating the museum’s internal events database with program details.

-- Create registration pages, as needed, on Altru and monitor attendance.
+- Create registration pages, as needed, on Altru and monitor attendance figures.

 - All other duties assigned.

-- Assist with the supervision of interns and other college students participating in public programs, including identifying opportunities for training and coordinating their projects and schedules with capacity in mind.
+- Assist with the supervision of interns, educators, and other staff, including identifying opportunities for training and managing projects and schedules with capacity in mind.

 - All other duties assigned.